- 0 Comment(s)

 Literally nobody thinks to clean their phones until they hear this disturbing fact.
 But think about it: your phone touches everything.
 It touches your kitchen counter, your bathroom counter, your car dashboard, your dinner table, and your desk at work.
 You take it with you to meetings, restaurants, and your lengthy visits to the bathroom.
 All of these surfaces and locations contain germs, and then you’re putting your phone up to your face.
 This is why it is insanely important to disinfect your phone, at least weekly, if not more.
 Keep on top of this chore if you want to keep the cold and flu away from your face.

-This one is obvious, but is also one that many people gloss over or simply forget to do.
+This one is obvious but is also one that many gloss over or simply forget to do.
 We know everyone has very little free time these days, but it’s important to clean -- if not to keep things looking good, at least to keep germs at bay.
 Make sure you wipe down surfaces with a great cleaner or disinfecting agent.
 Something like cold-pressed orange oil works great for cleaning and wiping down kitchen and bathroom counters.
 It also leaves your home smelling of heavenly orange.
 How could you pass that up?

 Take your vitamins

-If you have a lot of people coming over for Thanksgiving or are hosting guests in your home over the next few months, washing dishes thoroughly is important in getting rid of flu-causing germs.
+If you have a lot of people coming over for a party or are hosting guests in your home over the next few weeks, washing dishes thoroughly is important in getting rid of flu-causing germs.
 Put some rubber gloves on, and wash dishes using white vinegar.
 White vinegar will cleanse each dish of germs and will also help remove stains and brighten the colors.
 You can also add white vinegar to your dishwasher if you have too many plates to scrub by hand.
 Check this out.

 Wash throw blankets and pillows